OSGeo/PROJ/docs/source/apps/proj.rst

-One or more files (processed in left to right order) specify the source of data to be transformed.
+One or more files (processed in left to right order) specify the source of data to be converted.
 A ``-`` will specify the location of processing standard input.
 If no files are specified, the input is assumed to be from stdin.
 For ASCII input data the two data values must be in the first two white space separated fields and when both input and output are ASCII all trailing